EmaSuriano/portfolio/src/content/blog/2024-04-01-run-a-linux-distro-in-your-android-device.md

 While I was travelling and reading some Machine Learning books, I wanted to try some of the new things that I was reading, but sadly I didn't have any laptop with me, and I was not planning in getting a new one.
 The only big screen that I had with me was a 10" Tablet, which I use for streaming and reading.

-The tablet is a \[Redmi Pad SE\]([https://www.gsmarena.com/xiaomi\_redmi\_pad\_se-12466.php](https://www.gsmarena.com/xiaomi_redmi_pad_se-12466.php)) running Android 14 with 8 GB of RAM, Snapdragon 680 for the CPU and 256 GB of disk.
+The tablet is a [Redmi Pad SE](https://www.gsmarena.com/xiaomi_redmi_pad_se-12466.php) running Android 14 with 8 GB of RAM, Snapdragon 680 for the CPU and 256 GB of disk.
 It's not a bad tablet at all, but clearly is not the best one, specially the CPU could have been better.

 !\[\[Screenshot\_2024-03-20-22-14-01-158\_[com.android](http://com.android).settings.jpg\]\]

 The only piece of Hardware that I would highly recommend getting is a Bluetooth keyboard.
 Using the virtual keyboard in the screen takes quite a lot of space in the screen and highly reduce the productivity while using the desktop.
-I got a \[Logitech K380\]([https://www.logitech.com/en-us/products/keyboards/k380-multi-device.920-009600.html](https://www.logitech.com/en-us/products/keyboards/k380-multi-device.920-009600.html)), which is one of the cheapest and most compact Bluetooth keyboard that you can find stores.
+I got a [Logitech K380](https://www.logitech.com/en-us/products/keyboards/k380-multi-device.920-009600.html), which is one of the cheapest and most compact Bluetooth keyboard that you can find stores.

 One valid argument can be: what's the point of running Linux in a tablet if I already have a computer/laptop for development?
 I came up with the following points: